UP COLLEGE OF LAW

 ELECTRONIC LAW SCHOOL

-The UP College of Law has been developing its ‘electronic law school’ infrastructure for both classroom needs and administrative services.
+The UP Law Complex is currently developing and implementing its electronic law school infrastructure for both classroom needs and administrative services.
 It facilitates the exchange of data, information, and analysis between professors and students; and between other Colleges and the University administration.

 UP LAW LIBRARY

-The Library also has an extensive collection of electronic databases containing laws, local and foreign jurisprudence, administrative issuances, international documents, and indexes to foreign periodicals.
-For search purposes, the Library has its local online public access catalogue system.
+The Library’s extensive collection of electronic databases contains laws, local and foreign jurisprudence, administrative issuances, international documents, and indexes to foreign periodicals.
+For search purposes, the Library has its local online public access catalogue system, OPAC.